-Skripals poisoned with nerve agent, chemical arms watchdog confirms
+Ex-Russian spy poisoned with nerve agent, watchdog confirms

 Moscow denied any involvement and suggested Britain had carried out the attack to stoke anti-Russian hysteria, but Britain asked the Organisation for the Prohibition of Chemical Weapons (OPCW) to check samples from Salisbury.

-Testing by four laboratories affiliated with the global chemical weapons watchdog confirmed Britain’s findings and showed that the toxic chemical was “of high purity.”
+Testing by four laboratories affiliated with the global chemical weapons watchdog confirmed Britain’s findings and showed that the toxic chemical was “of high purity”.

-The chemical weapons watchdog did not explicitly name Novichok in its published summary, say where the poison may have come from or assign blame for the attack.
+The OPCW did not explicitly name Novichok in its published summary, say where the poison may have come from or assign blame for the attack.
 But it did confirm Britain’s analysis about the substance that had been used.

 “The results of analysis by OPCW-designated laboratories of environmental and biomedical samples collected by the OPCW team confirm the findings of the United Kingdom relating to the identity of the toxic chemical,” the published summary said.